Leica CL vs Sony RX10 IV

 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The CL does not feature such a mic input.

-Both the CL and the RX10 IV are recent models that feature in their makers' current product line-up.
+Both the CL and the RX10 IV are recent models that are part of the current product line-up.
 The RX10 IV replaced the earlier Sony RX10 III, while the CL does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Leica CL or the Sony RX10 IV – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica CL (Typ 7323):